So, you think you’re happy enough, right?

 Commonly, this tendency to return to our base levels of happiness has been seen to occur after unexpected promotions, great career windfalls, and even after marriage.
 With the happening of each such event, we always expected that the happiness will last forever—but it didn’t.

-Even the happy marriage isn’t always as much happy.
-For the skeptics, it might be something to chew on when you get to know psychologists have found the happiness upsurge of a marriage lasts 2 years for most.
+Even a happy marriage isn’t always as much happy.
+For the skeptics, it might be something to chew on when you get to know that psychologists have found the happiness upsurge of a marriage lasts 2 years for most.
 Beyond that, it’s business as usual.

 Can You Make Happiness Last Forever?